qianngchn/anmp/README.md

 * `htdocs : Nginx html docs directory of localhost`
 * `html : Nginx html docs directory of public sites`

+Second, change ip address of name `host` in `anmp.sh` to docker bridge ip address of yours.

+    HOSTIP="172.17.42.1" # docker bridge ip address of host machine

-Second, set your host ip address in the `anmp.sh`, containers will communicate with each other using host ip address.
+Remember docker containers communicate with each other using name `host` not `localhost`.

-    HOSTIP="192.168.1.90" # host ip address of machine

 Last, use `anmp.sh` to manage docker containers.
 It is very easy to use these commands.